Frequently Asked Questions

 We coordinate with faculty, academic support staff, and the Counseling offices to determine the best kinds of assistance for writers, as necessary and on a case-by-case basis.
 Writing Consultants have special training that teaches them to adjust the support they provide to balance directive and non-directive help.
 Directive help is when we point writers to a list of specific improvement options to choose from.
 Non-directive help is when we assist by, for example, asking open-ended questions about the writer’s choices or acting as an engaged listener as the writer reads their paper aloud and makes changes.

-How can Consultants who are English majors help writers from other majors like Business Administration, Nursing, Applied Technology, or the Sciences?
+How can Consultants help writers from other majors like Business Administration, Nursing, Applied Technology, or the Sciences?
 How can Consultants who are sophomores help seniors with advanced level work, like Capstone papers or Nursing Case Studies?

 Writing Center Consultants are trained to provide feedback on writing from every discipline.
 For example, they are required to complete training sessions where they review Nursing Case Studies and other papers from multiple citation styles.
 The feedback we provide is based on the purpose of the text, the audience of the text, the genre and format, and the citation style required.
 All of these details are provided in materials from the course and from the professor.
 Writing Consultants do not have all of the answers; they are experts in Composition, which is the skill and art of writing texts specific to each rhetorical situation.
 When they do not know the answer, they model successful strategies for figuring out which resources to consult, such as field-specific writing guides, sample texts, mentors, and professors.